Menu

 If a retirement account is to be split or transferred to the other spouse, then a special order, separate from the divorce decree, called a Qualified Domestic Relations Order, or QDRO (pronounced kwădrō) must be signed by the judge.
 The person who administers the retirement account or pension plan cannot divide an account or pay benefits to a spouse who did not contribute to the plan without a QDRO.
 Once a QDRO is signed by the judge and approved by the plan administrator, the plan administrator will divide the account or pay the benefits according to the QDRO.

-For more information about Qualified Domestic Relations Orders, call our office today at (435) 777-3304 to speak with a Utah family law attorney.
+For more information about Qualified Domestic Relations Orders, call Fair Price Lawyers today at (801) 999-0104 to speak with a Utah family law attorney.

-The parties may agree on the division of property and assets before entering a marriage by executing a valid premarital agreement.
+The parties may agree on the division of property and assets before entering a marriage by executing a premarital agreement.
 Under the Uniform Premarital Agreement Act, agreements made in contemplation of marriage become effective upon marriage.
 A valid premarital agreement can affect real and personal property, including earnings, other income, and retirement benefits.
-However, a premarital agreement has no effect on the court’s determination regarding child support, a child's healthcare insurance or expenses, or other childcare expenses.
+However, a premarital agreement has no effect on a court’s determination regarding child support, a child's healthcare insurance or expenses, or other childcare expenses.
+Call Fair Price Lawyers today at (801) 999-0104 to discuss creating a premarital agreement for you.

 To get divorced in Utah, you or your spouse must reside in a single county in Utah for at least three months immediately before filing the divorce petition.
-For a Utah court to make decisions about child custody, usually the child must reside with at least one of the parents in Utah for at least six months, however there are exceptions.
+For a Utah court to make decisions about child custody, usually the child must have resided in Utah for at least six months, however there are exceptions.

 Grounds for divorce in Utah include: